-In August 2019, O3 Mining established an RSU plan and a DSU plan, as amended in June 2023 and June 2022, respectively.
-Under these plans, RSUs can be granted to executive officers and key employees and DSUs can be granted to non-executive directors, as part of their long-term compensation package, entitling them to receive payout in cash or Common Shares, or a combination of both.
-Should the payout be in cash, the cash value of the payout would be determined by multiplying the number of RSUs and DSUs vested at the payout date by the five-day volume weighted average price from the closing price of the Common Shares on the day prior to the payout date.
+In August 2019, O3 Mining established a RSU plan and a DSU plan, as amended in June 2023 and June 2022, respectively.
+Under these plans, RSUs can be granted to executive officers and key employees and DSUs can be granted to non-executive directors, as part of their long-term compensation package, entitling them to receive payout in cash or Common Shares, or a combination of both, at the discretion of the Corporation's board of directors (the "Board").
+Should the payout be in cash, the cash value of the payout would be determined by multiplying the number of RSUs and DSUs vested at the payout date by the five-day volume weighted average closing price of the Common Shares on the day prior to the payout date.
 Should the payout be in Common Shares, each RSU and DSU represents an entitlement to one Common Share.